nmeum/edward/README.md

 * Asynchronous Events (i.e. signal handling)
 * Use of substitute command with delimiters other than `/`
+* Substitutions with escaped newlines in the replacement
 * …

 ## Installation